Temporary Certificate of Occupancy Procedures

 - Applicant provides the anticipated date when they plan to have the whole project finalized.
 If it's more than 6 months, a TCO cannot be issued.

-- If complete, Permit Technician collects the fee.
+- If complete, PT collects the fee.

-- If affected division personnel do not need to go to the site they will indicate any necessary comments to the Permit Technician.
+- If affected division personnel do not need to go to the site they will indicate any necessary comments to the PT.
 In addition, if Planning and Environmental Services staff indicate their concerns to the building inspector assigned to the project, the building inspector will inspect for these issues (i.e landscaping, trees).

 - Comments are provided to Supervising Building Inspector, for review.
-Supervising Building Inspector provides recommendation to Building Official.
+Supervising Building Inspector provides a recommendation to Building Official.

-- Building Official issues a TCO, or provides correction letter to applicant/owner indicating that more work needs to be performed prior to issuance.
+- Building Official issues a TCO or provides correction letter to applicant/owner indicating that more work needs to be performed prior to issuance.

 The TCO Application (PDF) that will need to be completed and submitted with your application.